open-neuromorphic/open-neuromorphic.github.io/content/supporters/_index.md

 ## The Collaboration Network

-Our **Collaboration Network** is a community-driven initiative based on mutual support.
 We believe that by working together and promoting each other's work, we can elevate the entire field.
 Our open-source partners help us by linking back to Open Neuromorphic from their project websites, GitHub repositories, or documentation.

 This simple act of cross-promotion helps build domain authority and brings more visibility to everyone in the network, creating a virtuous cycle of discovery and growth.
 In return, we are proud to feature them here and across our platform.